Sword Health Explained: Why Sword’s DNA Makes it Different

-As SWORD’s Chief Medical Officer and member of the company’s founding team, this is a question I get asked quite often.
+As Sword Health’s Chief Medical Officer and member of the company’s founding team, this is a question I get asked quite often.
 It is, perhaps, the most fundamental question to ask.
 Ultimately, what a company believes is what a company becomes.
-At SWORD, our mission is ambitious but simple: we want to free people from musculoskeletal pain and suffering.
+At Sword, our mission is ambitious but simple: we want to free people from musculoskeletal pain and suffering.
 This clear vision is what guides us relentlessly towards achieving this goal.

 We knew, therefore, that leveraging innovative digital technology was the only way forward.
 But we also knew that any technology that relied exclusively on real-time interaction between healthcare practitioners and patients was bound to fail - at best, it solves part of the problem on the patient end (avoiding commuting to and from appointments), but does not scale the clinician's ability to treat more patients.